Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Narita, Haneda and Kansai all have international-card ATM options.
 Withdrawing a small amount on arrival is sensible if you are heading straight to a train, bus, local guesthouse or food stop.
 You do not need to exchange a huge amount at airport money changers if your card setup is good.

-ATM network Best use Useful limit or fee detail Traveller note
+ATM network Best use Withdrawal limit Operator fee Traveller note

-Seven Bank Default first choice 100,000 yen per withdrawal for overseas cards; 30,000 yen for magnetic-stripe transactions Usually easiest at 7-Eleven.
-Check fee screen before confirming.
+Seven Bank Default first choice 100,000 yen per withdrawal for overseas cards; 30,000 yen for magnetic-stripe transactions Often free, but varies by card network (Mastercard often free; Visa sometimes ~110-220 yen).
+Check the screen.
+Usually easiest at 7-Eleven, 24/7.

 Japan ATM Fees: What You Are Actually Paying